Caring for Your Pet Chinchilla

 Chinchillas are native to Peru, Chile and Argentina.
 With their inquisitive disposition, adorable looks and luxurious soft fur, chinchillas have stolen the hearts of small animal lovers.
 The common colour is grey, but colours can range from black, silver, white, brown and beige.
 Chinchilla babies are born with all their fur, their eyes open and have the ability to eat food very soon after birth.
 When fully grown they measure approximately 12 inches (30 cm) in length.
 Females typically are larger than males.

-Chinchillas are small and their easy care and simple feeding make them an ideal family member.
-Chinchillas will provide you with hours of entertainment, since they are natural acrobats that love to climb.
+Chinchillas are small and friendly and their simple feeding make them an ideal pet.
+Chinchillas will provide you with hours of entertainment, since they are natural acrobats that love to jump.
 They are a nocturnal animal and should be given a quiet, dark place to rest during the day should they wish to do so.

 One or Two Chinchillas?